Who can get custody (sole/shared parental responsibility) of a child?

 - the child is living with you and you are caring full time for the child in the role of a substitute parent and both of the following are true:

-- you currently have physical custody of the child and have had physical custody for at least 10 days in any 30-day period within the last 12 months; and
+- you currently have physical custody of the child or you have had physical custody for at least 10 days in any 30-day period within the last 12 months; and

-Note: Either a temporary or concurrent custody can entitle you to collect child support.6
+Note: Either a temporary or concurrent custody can entitle you to collect child support.7

 If a child is living with the putative father, can he get temporary custody (parental responsibility) of the child?